Maritime Innovation Award

 Nominations may be up to 750 words and should describe the research and its potential contribution to improving the design, construction and operation of maritime vessels and structures,

-to arrive by 31 January 2017.
-The Award will be announced at the Institution’s 2017 Annual Dinner.
+to arrive by 31 January 2021.
+The Award winner will be announced at the Institution’s 2021 Annual Dinner.

 Queries about the Award should be made to the Chief Executive at